Sun Zhenni

-Sun Zhenni (孫珍妮 (孙珍妮, Sūn Zhēnnī); born May 5, 2000 in Shanghai, China) is a Chinese singer and actress.
-She is a member of Team HII of the Chinese idol group SNH48, as well as its sub-units, Color Girls and Style-7.
+Sun Zhenni (孫珍妮 (孙珍妮, Sūn Zhēnnī); born May 5, 2000, in Shanghai, China) is a Chinese singer and actress.
+She is a former member of Team HII of the Chinese idol group SNH48, as well as its sub-units, Color Girls and Style-7.

 Early life

-Sun was born on May 5, 2000 in the Hongkou District of Shanghai, China.
+Sun was born on May 5, 2000, in the Hongkou District of Shanghai, China.
 She was introduced to SNH48 by a friend, and successfully auditioned to join the group while still a student at the Shanghai Paddington Bi-Lingual School.

 Career

 On March 26, 2016, Sun was announced as one of the sixth-generation members of SNH48, and was assigned to Team HII.
 She debuted during Team HII's third stage, "Idol no Yoake".
-On July 30, she was ranked 21st during SNH48's third General Election with 20334.1 votes, and was assigned to Under Girls.
+On April 20 she joined the SM48 sub-yunit Color Girls.
+On July 30, she was ranked 21st during SNH48's third general election with 20334.1 votes, and was assigned to Under Girls.
 Meanwhile, she was also announced as one of the remaining two members of SNH48's sub-unit, Color Girls.
 On November 5, she came in sixth during SNH48's second Fashion Awards.
 On December 20, she made her first senbatsu appearance on SNH48's 14th EP, "Happy Wonder World".

 On January 7, 2017, she participated in SNH48's third Request Time.
 In June 2017, Sun appeared in the Siba and iQIYI youth drama 见习爱神.
-On July 29, 2017 during SNH48's fourth General Election, Sun came in 22nd with 28614.6 votes and was assigned to the Under Girls again.
+On July 29, 2017, during SNH48's fourth general election, Sun came in 22nd with 28614.6 votes and was assigned to the Under Girls again.
 In December 2017 she participated in the Tencent audition variety show Star Mermaid for a chance to star in the sequel to Stephen Chow's hit film, "The Mermaid" and won.
 Filming began later that same year but the project is still pending release.

-On July 28, 2018, Sun drastically dropped in rank and fell to 56th place with 14840.56 votes during SNH48's fifth General Election.
+On July 28, 2018, Sun drastically dropped in rank and fell to 56th place with 14840.56 votes during SNH48's fifth general election.
 Fans speculate that the decline was due to her focus on acting and lack of appearance in SNH48 Theater performances.
 That same year she appeared in the Youku historical fantasy web drama 天意 in a supporting role as 天意.
 She was also cast in a supporting role in the contemporary youth drama 小夜曲 alongside fellow SNH48 members Huang Tingting and Lin Siyi and Chinese actor Cheney Chen which is expected to air in 2020.
-She was also cast in the comedy film 日不落酒店 which also has an expected release date of 2020.
+She was also cast in the comedy film Overall Planning which also has an expected release date of 2020.